About this listing

 About the Host, Alex & Renie

 After almost all the children left home (we have 9 of them) we wanted to share our home with others.
 Sometimes they come back so it can be a busy household at times.
 Originally from the USA, we have been in Britain since 1980.
 When our youngest was born with a disability, our life direction changed.
 We moved to Wales in 1997.
 I love my work at a charity for disabled children.
 We also are involved in disabled skiing.

 We have met so many interesting and lovely people through hosting with airbnb.
 It has been good fun and a good excuse to keep the house tidy.
-Also the funds have helped us convert an old stone cow barn into a holiday let.
-We just finished it.
-We like walking and cycling and exploring all the beautiful parts of the UK.
+Also the funds have helped us convert an old stone cow barn into a beautiful holiday let.
+We just finished it in September 2014 We like walking and cycling and exploring all the beautiful parts of the UK.